Expasito/3DPrinterTestingCode/README.md

 There really isn't much more to say on this for the software side of things.
 I have written some gcode for this but I don't think I would write a slicer since that does not relate to graphics much, though I won't say never.

 <br>
 Below is a link to a picture of the 3d printer.
-As you can see, it does print and can do so reliably.
+In the picture, the printer is making an air director for the cooling fan so the tip of the nosle gets cooled and avoids cooling the heating block.
+The printer, so far, has been printing reliably and is making its own parts to make the system better.
 (https://github.com/Expasito/3DPrinterTestingCode/assets/93100379/e4e6e2bf-41b3-4169-9f69-7334d95af130)